Funded Kindergarten Program

 Child Eligibility

-The Department of Education and Training will make Free Kinder payments to participating service providers, not directly to families.
-These payments will be made through the Kindergarten Information Management System (KIMS) as regular payments to ensure participating services can offer a free program.
-Families can only access a funded kindergarten program at one service at a time in line with normal kindergarten funding guidelines.
-This includes requiring that a parent/carer for all enrolled children sign a form (provided by the centre) to confirm that this is their funded kindergarten program.
+The Department of Education and Training will make Free Kinder payments directly to participating service providers, rather than to families.
+These payments will be processed through the Kindergarten Information Management System (KIMS) as regular payments, ensuring that participating services can offer a free kindergarten program.